flutter/devtools/tool/README.md

 Launch DevTools and verify that everything generally works.
 - open the page in a browser (http://localhost:53432)
 - `flutter run` an application
+- connect to the running app from DevTools
+- verify:
-- connect to the running app from DevTools, verify that the pages generally work and that there are no exceptions in the chrome devtools log
+   - pages generally work
+   - there are no exceptions in the chrome devtools log

-If you find any release blocking issues, fix them before releasing.
-Then grab the latest commit hash that includes both the release prep commit and the bug fixes, and use this commit hash for the following steps.
+- If you find any release blocking issues:
+   - fix them before releasing.
+   - Then grab the latest commit hash that includes
+      - the release prep commit
+      - the bug fixes,
+   - use this commit hash for the following steps.

 Once the build is in good shape, you can revert any local changes and proceed to the next step.
 ```shell